-(1) Gives effect on a pro forma basis to the automatic conversion of all our convertible preferred stock outstanding into an aggregate of 4,836,867 shares of our common stock and the conversion of 480,415 warrants into 237,214 shares of our common stock immediately prior to the completion of this offering based on an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+(1) Gives effect on a pro forma basis to the automatic conversion of all our convertible preferred stock outstanding into an aggregate of 4,836,867 shares of our common stock and the conversion of 480,415 warrants into 9,816 shares of our common stock immediately prior to the completion of this offering based on an assumed initial public offering price of \$5.00 per share.

-- (2) Gives further effect on a pro forma basis to the sale and issuance by us of 1,500,000 shares of common stock in this offering at an assumed public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) pro forma cash and cash equivalents, total assets and total stockholders' equity by \$1.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (2) Gives further effect on a pro forma basis to the sale and issuance by us of 5,000,000 shares of common stock in this offering at an assumed public offering price of \$5.00 per share after deducting underwriting discounts and commissions and estimated offering expenses payable by - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$5.00 per share would increase (decrease) pro forma cash and cash equivalents, total assets and total stockholders' equity by \$4.6 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.